+This paper presents the final analysis performed to better understand the interaction between CAISO intertie transactions and WEIM transfers.
+The analysis focuses specifically on the CAISO's BAA.
+The analysis targeted three sample periods of days with high-load conditions in summer 2021.
+The second part of this reports provides the analysis regarding the impact of load conformance on the WEIM transfers into CAISO.
 Load conformance effectively modifies the final load requirement the real-time markets need to clear against supply.
 Positive conformance effectively increases the load requirements and will alter the overall market solution, not only for the CAISO area but for the overall system-wide Western Energy Imbalance Market (WEIM) area because the real-time market optimizes across both the CAISO and WEIM areas together.
 The impact of load conformance on the volume of WEIM transfers into CAISO was widely discussed through the (RSE) enhancement.
 In a previous analysis of the interaction between load conformance and WEIM transfers, CAISO showed that load conformance applied to either the HASP or FMM had a limited impact on the WEIM import transfers coming into CAISO, and that only a fraction of the load conformance eventually drove additional WEIM import transfers, and in some cases the load conformance actually reduced the level of WEIM import transfers into the CAISO area.

-The preliminary analysis was targeted at the most critical hours of July 9, 2021, for both the HASP and FMM markets.
-As part of CAISO's commitment to further explore the implications of the use of load conformance in the real-time markets as well as in the resource sufficiency test, CAISO is conducting an additional phase of this RSEE initiative, the RSE phase 1B, starting with an analysis phase.
+The preliminary analysis done as part of the first phase of the RSEE initiative targeted the most critical hours of July 9, 2021, for both the HASP and FMM markets.
+As part of CAISO's commitment to further assess the implications of the use of load conformance in the real-time markets as well as in the resource sufficiency test, CAISO has conducted an additional phase of this RSEE initiative, the RSE phase 1B, starting with an analysis phase.
 This analysis tracks the impact of load conformance more comprehensively than the preliminary analysis of the most critical hours of July 9.
 For this analysis, CAISO selected the top 16 days of 2021 based on the highest peak gross load.
 In addition, per stakeholder request the CAISO also analyzed three additional non-summer days selected from January 2022 based on the significant load conformance observed for HASP and FMM markets.
 These three days can complement the high-load days from 2021 and provide a broader reference of the dynamics under scenarios with light-load conditions.

-Additionally, to better identify the dynamics between load conformance and changes of WEIM transfers, CAISO is assessing all intervals between hour ending (HE) 14 through 21, which covers the majority of peak load and upward ramping conditions.
+Additionally, to better identify the dynamics between load conformance and changes of WEIM transfers, CAISO assessed all intervals between hour ending (HE) 14 through 21, which covers the majority of peak load and upward ramping conditions.
 Over 650 FMM markets and 150 HASP market runs were analyzed.
-This is more comprehensive than the 10 intervals explored in the preliminary analysis.
+This more comprehensive data sample can provide the assurance that the conclusions attained in this analysis are based on overall prevailing conditions and not just on an outlier case.